 Chiropractic treatment.
 This involves manipulating the body so that the skeleton is in alignment.
 Proponents of chiropractic treatment claim that certain manipulations can prevent or cure ear infections.

 No rigorous long-term studies have proved the effectiveness of chiropractic treatment for ear infections.
-And children may be at increased risk of injury from certain manipulations.

 - Xylitol.
 Found in many fruits and used as a natural sweetener in chewing gum, xylitol has been found in some studies to help prevent ear infections but not treat them.
 To be effective, xylitol needs to be taken in high doses.
 Abdominal pain and diarrhea are common side effects.